- Blog

 The system runs in production today, twenty-four hours a day, seven days a week.

-The arc with Patricio didn't end there.
+The arc with Disrover didn't end there.
 In February 2026 someone notified me that disrover.com was redirecting to another page.
 I did the forensic analysis, identified how they had gotten in, implemented the fixes.
 In March it happened again, this time with the attacker still active, looking for new entry points.
 I migrated the entire infrastructure to a clean environment and left a sentinel monitoring it.

 Since then, no incidents.

-The second client came without marketing
+The second collaboration came without marketing

 Not a freelancer.
 Me.